 Apprenticeships can be costly and time-consuming, as they require the supervision of a more experienced employee.
-They may also be less flexible than other training methods, as apprenticeships are typically tied to a specific job or tasks and so are unable to take on varied tasks.
+They may also be less flexible than other training methods, as apprenticeships are typically tied to a specific job or tasks and cannot take on varied assignments.

-Coaching is a form of development in which an individual is given guidance and support by someone who is more experienced in the same field.
+Coaching is a form of development in which an individual is given guidance and support by someone more experienced in the same field.

-As an employee, you can be trained by a coach at work who can and this will generally involve being shown how to do something, and then being given feedback on your performance.
+As an employee, you can be trained by a coach who can, and this will generally involve being shown how to do something and then being given feedback on your performance.

-This sort of OJT has the advantage of being able to be tailored specifically to the individual.
+This sort of OJT has the advantage of being tailored specifically to the individual.
 It also means the coach is not involved in your work life 24/7 – which may be the case in an apprenticeship.

 Another benefit it holds over apprenticeships is the coach being available on an ad-hoc basis.
-This way, the employee learns a greater range of skills rather than being stuck to a certain set of tasks that is often the case during an apprenticeship.
+This way, the employee learns a greater range of skills rather than being stuck to a particular set of tasks which is often the case during an apprenticeship.

-This is where an employee is moved around different departments or positions within a company, in order to give them a better understanding of the business as a whole.
+This is where an employee is moved around different departments or positions within a company to give them a better understanding of the business as a whole.

-It creates lots of employees that are jacks of all trades, but masters of none.
-This can be a dangerous proposition for your company’s long term future.
+It creates many employees who are jacks of all trades but masters of none.
+This can be a dangerous proposition for your company’s long-term future.

-Shadowing is when an employee observes another more experienced coworker in order to learn how to perform their job.
-This can be done informally, by simply asking a colleague to show you how they do something, or more formally through a structured shadowing program.
+Shadowing is when an employee observes another more experienced coworker to learn how to perform their job.
+This can be done informally by asking a colleague to show you how they do something or, more formally, through a structured shadowing program.